nuxeo/nuxeo-drive/DEVELOPERS.md

 **Manager**

-Handle all the generic behavior of Nuxeo Drive: auto-updates, bind of an engine, declaration of differents engine types, tracker.
+Handle all the generic behavior of Nuxeo Drive: auto-updates, bind of an engine, declaration of different engine types, tracker.

 **Engine**